kubernetes/website/docs/concepts/policy/pod-security-policy.md

 ## Authorizing Policies

-Once a PodSecurityPolicy resource has been created, it does nothing.
+When a PodSecurityPolicy resource is created, it does nothing.
 In order to use it, the requesting user or target pod's [service account](/docs/tasks/configure-pod-container/configure-service-account/) must be authorized to use the policy, by allowing the `use` verb on the policy.